Founder & CEO

 Resilient Communities & Improving STREAM Career Paths For Students

-Patxi lectures extensively on the critical need to develop long-term strategies for the effective transformation of global communities with a focus on creating more resilient communities and improving STREAM (Science, Technology, Recreation, Engineering, Arts & Math) career paths for students.
-Patxi is currently a member of the Broward County Coastal Coalition Committee and the Co-Creator and Executive Producer of the International Transformational Communities Conference and Convention (ITC3) being developed in partnership with his Celebration of the Sea Foundation, the Greater Fort Lauderdale Chamber of Commerce, and Innovative Group.
+Patxi lectures extensively on the critical need to develop long-term strategies for the effective transformation of global communities for sea level rise and storm surge with a focus on creating more resilient communities and improving STREAM (Science, Technology, Recreation, Engineering, Arts & Math) career paths for students.
+Patxi is the Co-Founder and Co-Chair of KeysStrong.org, a member of the Broward County Coastal Coalition Committee and the Co-Creator and Executive Producer of the International Resiliency Conference and Convention being developed in partnership with his Celebration of the Sea Foundation, the Greater Fort Lauderdale Chamber of Commerce, and Innovative Group.
 Patxi continues to keynote, create, and produce major resiliency events across South Florida, including:

 1) The City of Miami Beach’s historic Centennial “Community Resiliency Summit – Miami Beach Rising Above” sponsored by the W Hotel and Royal Caribbean Cruise Lines.
 The event was hosted by NBC’s Al Roker along with Miami Beach Mayor Philip Levine and the City Commission with special guest and keynote speaker MTV Chairman and CEO, Bill Roedy.
 The event also included presentations from leading educational and scientific research institutions.